Counselling & Psychotherapeutic Support based in Birmingham & Solihull

 Checking In

 If we have agreed a set amount of sessions, we will aim to check in around the half-way mark.
-If our work is open ended, we will aim to occaionally discuss how you are finding the process of counselling.
-You are invited to initiate these conversations whenever you would like
+If our work is open ended, we will aim to occasionally discuss how you are finding the process.

 -